scanabc/scanabc.github.io/README.md

-At the end of 2013 we released a [video](https://www.youtube.com/watch?v=kWg3BXjtJAo ) video celebrating the successes of cyber firefighters, who early on adopted the Finnish cyberfirefighting model.
+At the end of 2013 we released a [video](https://www.youtube.com/watch?v=kWg3BXjtJAo ) video celebrating the successes of cyber firefighters, who early on adopted the Finnish model for their work.
-Now the model is mainstream, and we are working to push the envelope.
-Doing things undone, being the underdog.
+Now the model is mainstream, and we are pushing the envelope.
+Doing things undone, being the underdog again.
 Feels like home.

 In the spirit of Battlestar Galactica (2004) we used a screenshot of the video to remind us: *All of this has